Can I import a manuscript I wrote elsewhere?

 - Remove unnecessary sections

-Can I continue editing the imported Word document?
+Can I continue editing after import?

-- Edit or rewrite the text
+- Edit or rewrite text

 - Add and organize chapters